InoryS/COM3D2.VoiceShortcutManager-Inory.Plugin/README.md

 But, it the author don't want me to do this, please let me know and I will delete this repo.

+All rights belong to the original author @ankokusamochi